Tight lower bounds on the time it takes to generate a geometric phase

 \section{Introduction}

 In 1984, Michael Berry reported a discovery proven to have a surprisingly wide range of applications.
-Berry showed \cite{Be1984} that if the Hamiltonian of a quantum mechanical system depends on external parameters that are varied cyclically in an adiabatic manner, then each non-degenerate eigenstate of the Hamiltonian acquires a phase only depending on the geometry of the parameter space.
+Berry \cite{Be1984} showed that if the Hamiltonian of a quantum mechanical system depends on external parameters that are varied cyclically in an adiabatic manner, then each nondegenerate eigenstate of the Hamiltonian acquires a phase only depending on the geometry of the parameter space.
 Nowadays, the Berry phase is a concept of central importance in virtually every branch of modern physics \cite{ShWi1989, BoMoKoNiZw2003}, including the recent fields of Topological states of matter \cite{BeHu2013, ChTeScRy2016, HaDu2017} and Quantum computation \cite{ZaRa1999, SjToAnHeJoSi2012, AlSj2022, ZhKyFiKwSjTo2021}.

-A few years after the publication of \cite{Be1984}, Aharonov and Anandan \cite{AhAn1987} extended Berry’s work by showing that a geometric phase can be associated with every cyclically evolving system, not only those evolving adiabatically.
-The Aharonov-Anandan phase is the argument of the holonomy of the closed curve traced by the system’s state in the gauge structure established by the Hopf bundle equipped with the Berry-Simon connection.
-Although often referred to as a non-adiabatic phase, the Anandan-Aharonov phase is also defined for adiabatically evolving systems and then agrees with the Berry phase.
+A few years after the publication of reference \cite{Be1984}, Aharonov and Anandan \cite{AhAn1987} extended Berry's work by showing that a geometric phase can be associated with every cyclically evolving system, not only those evolving adiabatically.
+Although often referred to as a nonadiabatic phase, the Aharonov-Anandan geometric phase is also defined for adiabatically evolving systems and then agrees with the Berry phase.

-Being a holonomy, the Aharonov-Anandan phase factor, likewise the phase, depends neither on the evolution time nor the rate at which the system evolves.
-However, the path followed by a cyclically evolving state acquiring a non-trivial Aharonov-Anandan phase cannot be arbitrarily short.
-In this paper, we derive a tight lower bound for the Fubini-Study length of a closed curve of states in terms of its Aharonov-Anandan phase.
-Then, proceeding from the geometric interpretation of the Mandelstam-Tamm quantum speed limit \cite{MaTa1945} provided by \cite{AnAh1990}, we derive a lower bound on the time it takes to generate a specified Aharonov-Anandan phase.
+The Aharonov-Anandan phase depends neither on the evolution time nor on the rate at which the system evolves.
+However, the path followed by a cyclically evolving state acquiring a nontrivial Aharonov-Anandan phase cannot be arbitrarily short.
+In this paper, we derive a lower bound for the Fubini-Study length of a closed curve of states in terms of its Aharonov-Anandan phase.
+Then, proceeding from the geometric interpretation of the Mandelstam-Tamm quantum speed limit \cite{MaTa1945, AnAh1990}, we derive a tight lower bound on the time it takes to generate a specified Aharonov-Anandan phase.
 Interestingly, the Margolus-Levitin quantum speed limit \cite{MaLe1998} is also connected to the Aharonov-Anandan phase.
-Using the geometric description of the Margolus-Levitin quantum speed limit in \cite{HoSo2023a}, we derive another lower bound on the time it takes to generate an Aharonov-Anandan phase.
+Using a geometric description of the Margolus-Levitin quantum speed limit \cite{HoSo2023a}, we derive another tight lower bound on the time it takes to generate an Aharonov-Anandan phase.